flashnuke/deadnet/README.md

 # Android APP
 <p align="center"><img src="https://github.com/flashnuke/deadnet/assets/59119926/fbb72f10-764c-4272-aa8c-8623f34b8ba2" width="350" ></p>

-An Android APP designed to run Deadnet directly from rooted phones using a simple GUI with a couple of buttons. </br>
+An Android APP designed to run Deadnet directly on rooted devices using a simple GUI with a couple of buttons. </br>
 See [the APK section](https://github.com/flashnuke/deadnet/tree/main/apk) for more.

 # Requirements